slacknate/bbsed/README.md

 A third huge thanks to Super-continent for the repo [arcsys](https://github.com/super-continent/arcsys).
-This was absolutely necessary for parsing the DFASFPAC file format, introduced in the BBCF rollback patch, which allows the BBSED to function as was originally designed; to use the data from the game files directly.
+This was absolutely necessary for parsing the DFASFPAC file format, introduced in the BBCF rollback patch, which allows BBSED to function as was originally designed; to use the data from the game files directly.